Azure/TypeEdge/README.md

 1. Temporary step:

     Navigate inside the root folder to add the private packages source.
-Then, **add your git credentials to the command bellow** and run it.
+Then, **add your git credentials to the command below** and run it.
 This will download nuget.exe and add the private packages source in your solution.
     ```
     cd Thermostat
     addPrivateSource.bat USERNAME PASSWORD